- Home

 -

 Backup everything to the cloud.
-Power surges during load shedding transitions can damage electronics.
-Use a surge protector, keep auto-save enabled, and back up work to cloud storage regularly.
+Use a surge protector, keep auto-save enabled, and back up work to cloud storage regularly — good practice in any country.

 -